Wilmer Flores Player Props: Giants vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have a 4.28 team ERA that ranks 17th among all MLB pitching staffs.
+- The Red Sox have the 17th-ranked team ERA among all MLB pitching staffs (4.26).

-- Red Sox pitchers combine to rank 23rd in baseball in home runs given up (129 total, 1.3 per game).
+- Red Sox pitchers combine to give up 130 total home runs at a rate of 1.3 per game (to rank 23rd in baseball).

-- Crawford makes the start for the Red Sox, his 12th of the season.
-He is 4-5 with a 3.91 ERA and 69 strikeouts in 71 1/3 innings pitched.
+- The Red Sox are sending Paxton (6-2) to the mound to make his 13th start of the season.
+He is 6-2 with a 3.46 ERA and 75 strikeouts through 65 2/3 innings pitched.

-- The righty last appeared on Saturday against the New York Mets, when he threw four innings, allowing four earned runs while giving up four hits.
+- The left-hander last appeared on Saturday against the New York Mets, when he threw six innings, allowing two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.